home-assistant/brands/README.md

 - Aspect ratio should respect the logo of the brand.
 - The shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
 - The shortest side of the image must be no bigger than 256 pixels, 512 pixels for the hDPI version.
-- The maximum pixel size for the shortest side of the images is preferred.
+- The maximum pixel size for the shortest side of the image is preferred.

 ## Using the same image for logo & icon